-Once a niche trend, headless commerce has become an increasingly popular approach.
-As the above examples point to the concept of interdependence, headless commerce is about separation and independence.
-The head (front end presentation layer) is separated from the body (back-end application layer).
+What is headless ecommerce?
+Once a niche trend in ecommerce business, the headless approach has become an increasingly popular ecommerce solution.
+As the above examples point to the concept of interdependence, the headless commerce system is about separation and independence.
+The head (front-end presentation layer) is separated from the body (back-end application layer).
 Why separation may be a good thing requires an understanding of why they were interdependent in the first place.

 In the early days of ecommerce, shopping was relatively simple.
-The majority of traffic was desktop oriented and as such, the platforms were created to be all-in-one.
+The majority of traffic was desktop-oriented and as such, the traditional commerce platform structures were created to be all-in-one.

 Fast forward to today.
 Who would have imagined that the shopping experience would expand to social feeds, multiple screens and to no screens at all with IoT?
-All these new customer touchpoints (heads) both contribute to and reflect the ever expanding landscape of ecommerce technology.
-And forcing these heads to work with a single platform is becoming increasingly difficult.
-Instead, headless commerce allows a retailer to separate the heads from the commerce functionality and pull in best of breed technologies.
+All these new customer touchpoints (heads) both contribute to and reflect the ever-expanding landscape of ecommerce technology.
+And forcing these heads to work with a single commerce platform is becoming increasingly difficult.
+Instead, the headless commerce system is an ecommerce solution that allows a retailer to separate the heads from the commerce functionality and pull in best-of-breed technologies.

-Given all the amazing new possibilities for customer experience, migrating to headless commerce may seem like a no brainer.
-But be forewarned: we’ve seen many cautionary tales of companies diving into this new architecture without much consideration for the impact on time and money.
+Given all the amazing new possibilities for your ecommerce business regarding customer’s shopping experience, utilizing the headless ecommerce solution may seem like a no-brainer.
+But be forewarned: we’ve seen many cautionary tales of ecommerce companies diving into the new headless ecommerce architecture without much consideration for the impact on time and money.
 Knowing the trade-offs in advance will help you determine whether this is right for your organization.

 Headless commerce delivers better customer experience and omnichannel shopping

-In the age of the customer, it’s not enough to meet current customer expectations.
+In the age of the customer, it’s not enough to meet current customer expectations in regards to your ecommerce website.
 Retailers must anticipate what those customers may want tomorrow, next month and next year.
-Being able to anticipate and experiment with these shopping scenarios can happen in a headless environment where retailers aren’t restricted by out-of-the box templates or themes.
+Being able to anticipate and experiment with these shopping scenarios can happen in a headless platform environment where retailers aren’t restricted by out-of-the box templates or themes.
 The vast range of customer touchpoints ranging from banner ads, social media, videos, wearables and voice can deliver a competitive advantage to forward looking retailers by meeting customers anywhere they are.

 Every new customer touchpoint will require customization, and in a traditional ecommerce environment, even the smallest customization on the front-end requires developers to edit multiple layers of coding between the front-end through the database layer that is buried in the back-end.
 In a headless commerce environment, design teams can create different user interfaces, experiment endlessly with the look and feel and run continuous test and optimization cycles to rapidly gage customer adoption and preference – all with no back-end changes.

-Headless commerce allows for flexible and faster integrations
+Headless ecommerce allows for flexible and faster integrations

-In a traditional commerce environment, updates and integrations can take up to a few weeks.
+In a traditional commerce environment, updates and integrations for an ecommerce website can take up to a few weeks.
 But in a headless commerce environment, integrations are API driven which enables data to be transferred quickly and seamlessly.
 Software platforms like your CMS, CRM, marketing automation, ERPs and more can communicate directly with each other making integrations faster and more flexible.

 Headless Commerce: The Cons